 It is important that you’re comfortable with the instrument you’re going to play.
 The instrument needs to be lightweight and comfy.
-It might take some time to get accustomed with though.
+It might take some time to get accustomed to though.
 If you’re a beginner then try to avoid the hybrid instruments such as a ukulele cum banjo.
 Start with a simple acoustic instrument.
-Once you’re confident and skilled enough then migrate to other instruments of your choice.
+Once you’re confident and skilled enough, then you can migrate to other instruments of your choice.

-1) Ukuleles need to be in a standard room temperature.
+1) Ukuleles need to be kept in standard room temperature.
 Never keep them out under scorching sunlight or just throw them out into the snow.

 2) Never use furniture polish or any other wax on ukulele.
 Go for Dunlop 65 which is a ukulele cleaner or use a very lightly dampened rag.
 But make sure it is not too dampened.

 3) The strings need to be changed at least once a year, sometimes twice or more depending on the usage.
-It doesn’t matter whether the strings are broke or not.
+It doesn’t matter whether the strings are broken or not.
 They need to be changed as they’ll wear out and have an inconsistent radius.
-It will cause intonation, the accuracy of the pitch will be disrupted.
+It will cause intonation; the accuracy of the pitch will be disrupted.

 4) It is essential that your ukulele is stored properly.
-It doesn’t matter whether you always keep it indoors or not, dust particles will always be there.
+It doesn’t matter whether you always keep it indoors or not, dust particles should always be there.
 It’s mandatory that you invest in getting a bag or a case.
-It doesn’t have to be fancy, as long as it gives protection from dust and light dings, you uke is in good hands.
+It doesn’t have to be fancy, as long as it gives protection from dust and light dings, your uke is will remain in good hands.

 Aesthetics plays an important role when you opt for an instrument.
-When you choose your baritone ukulele you should find the one that attracts you in terms of looks as well.
-It is important that you find the right kind that you’d love to hold, look at and most importantly something that you will cherish for a lifetime.
-Most buyers prefer wood finishes which gives a more premium look but Hey!
-You’re the judge and you get to decide what you prefer.
+When you choose your baritone ukulele you should find one that attracts you in terms of looks as well.
+It is important that you find the right one that you’d love to hold, look at and most importantly, something that you will cherish to have for lifetime.
+Most buyers prefer wood finishes which give a more premium look but Hey!
+You’re the judge and you have to decide what you prefer.

 Budget plays a pivotal role in every purchase decision.
-Considering the material used, the maker, the brand prices seem to vary.
-It is important that you go for the instrument that matches your finances and affordability.
-Jimi Hendrix’s first guitar was only five bucks but that did not stop him from being the musical God.
-So if you’re a musical prodigy, the price of the instrument is not big of a deal.
-It’s you who do the magic!
-Baritone ukuleles are a bit on the pricier side compared to the other variants and wood gives a more premium vibe hence comes at a higher price than the rest.
+Considering the material used, the maker, the brand, prices seem to vary.
+It is important that you go for the instrument that matches your budget and affordability.
+Jimi Hendrix’s first guitar was bought with only five bucks but that did not stop him from being the musical God.
+So if you’re a musical prodigy, the price of the instrument is not a big deal.
+It’s you who can do the magic!
+Baritone ukuleles are a bit pricier compared to the other variants and wood gives a more premium vibe hence comes at a higher price than the rest.

 Quality of Sound

-The quality of the sound and the tone of a baritone ukulele varies depending on the material used.
+The quality of the sound and the tone of a baritone ukulele vary depending on the material used in it.
 Baritone ukuleles are great for playing ballads as the tone is much deeper and mellower.
-It creates an amazing vibe when combined with singing and simple classical and fingerstyles go great with it just as well.
-Baritone ukuleles have a warmth to their tones and if you play other ukuleles you’ll see that there are some chords which are easier to play on a baritone than the others.
+It creates an amazing vibe when combined with singing and simple classical and fingerstyles go great with it.
+Baritone ukuleles have warmth to their tones and if you play other ukuleles you’ll see that there are some chords which are easier to play on a baritone than the others.

-If you’re a musician who travels frequently then this bad boy is for you.
+If you’re a musician who travels frequently then it is for you.
 It takes a lot less space than a guitar and you can use it as a bass too.